 Looking for a thermostat to control your home climate while minimizing energy cost?
 You should consider a smart thermostat!
 Smart thermostats conveniently maximize your home’s energy efficiency while empowering you to monitor and control the different areas of your home.

-Ecobee and Nest are among the two biggest players in the market today when it comes to smart thermostats.
+Ecobee and Nest are among the two biggest players in the market today when it comes to smart thermostats (we've also done an article about Ecobee3 vs Nest, so check this out if you're interested).
 They are known as the top-selling brands because of their advanced features at a good price.
 But which one is the best?

 Here, we’re going to review the similarities and differences between Ecobee and Nest so you will know exactly which brand will fit your preferences!